Tearing during birth

 If you are not comfortable with the idea of perineal massage remember it’s not a ‘must’.
 While it does reduce the risk of perineal trauma, it appears the reduced risk might be due to a decreased likelihood of having an episiotomy.
 Researchers aren’t positive why this is, but one theory is that women choosing perineal massage are more motivated to avoid an unnecessary episiotomy.
 Episiotomies increase the risk of needing stitches, so less risk of episiotomy means less risk of perineal trauma.

 For more information check out BellyBelly’s article on perineal massage.

-#8: Choice of Birth Place and Carer
+#8: Choice of birthplace and carer

 How can your care provider influence your tearing risk?
 If they believe in natural birth and your body’s ability to labour then they are less likely to interfere.

-Care providers who are more focused on instructing during labour will undermined your confidence and instinct.
+Care providers who are more focused on instructing during labour will undermine your confidence and instinct.
 This can interfere with the hormones that you need to produce for a natural birth, increasing your pain, tension and fear.
 The more tense you are, the less likely you are going to release your baby from your body without trauma.

-#9: Avoid An Episiotomy
+#9: Avoid an episiotomy

 An episiotomy is a surgical cut made to the skin and muscle of the perineal area, to enlarge the vaginal opening.
 Episiotomies were first employed when forceps came into vogue in the late 1700s and were believed to lessen the damage to both mother and baby, such as tearing, brain damage to babies, pelvic floor tearing etc.